-There are many neighbourhoods in the city of Vancouver, each with its own distinct culture and flavour, from the laid back vibe of East Vancouver and Commercial Drive, to the young professionals who make up the majority of the population of Yaletown.
+There are many neighborhoods in the city of Vancouver, each with its own distinct culture and flavor, from the laid back vibe of East Vancouver and Commercial Drive to the young professionals who make up the majority of the population of Yaletown.
 No less than fifteen different areas exist in the larger metropolis, each with its own characteristics (and characters).

 The flat Vancouver core is perfect for walking or biking, and the robust transit system can carry you between all regions of the city with relative ease.
 With two major Universities, plenty of colleges, and an incredibly fit populace, Vancouver is a great place to explore the outdoors.
 Stanley Park is an incredible vista of green trees in the midst of a bustling city.

 Moving from Seattle to Vancouver can be a big endeavor, so remember Trans Canada Movers is here to help.
 With knowledge of border crossings and common pitfalls, we’re happy to help guide you on your way to exploring the incredible Canadian city that is backed by mountains, oceans, and trees on all sides.